philippotto-hauber/election-model/README.md

 The folder structure of the repo is guided by the required steps of the analysis.
 These are:

 - generate a **fundamental forecast** based on a model of the relationship between past election results and historic macroeconomic data.
-For details, see `fundamental_forecast/generate_fundamental_forecast.html`
+For details on the model and how the fundamental forecasts differ across scenarios, see `fundamental_forecast/generate_fundamental_forecast.html`

 - transform the **polls** of the 2024 campaign to a Stan-friendly format.
 See `data/polls_scenarios_2024.html` for the R code to do so along with plots describing the poll data

 - construct the prior for the model estimation.
 This includes the fundamental forecast (as a prior on the expected vote share on election day)!
-For the underlying R code, a discussion of the priors and a visualization of the prior predictive distribution, see `priors/construct_priors.html`
+For the underlying R code, a discussion of the priors and a visualization of the prior predictive distribution (in particular the prior probability of each party winning the election) see `priors/construct_priors.html`

 - given the prior and data, **estimate** the model.
 See the R script `model/estimate_models.r` which compiles and samples from the Stan script `model/election_model.stan`

 - process the MCMC output from the model estimation and calculate the mean vote shares and win probalities.
 See `results/export_and_plot_results.html` for the underlying R code that generates the csv-files and plots the results

-- **backtest** the model's performance in three previous elections (won by the three parties that have ever done so).
-See `backtest/plot_backtest_results_XXXX.html` where XXXX is the year of the election for plots of the model forecasts.
+- **backtest** the model's performance in three previous elections (each with a different winner).
+Plots of the results are in `backtest/plot_backtest_results_XXXX.html` where XXXX is the year of the election.
+A short summary:
+    - XXXX
+    - YYYY
+    - ZZZZ

 ## Notes